MA in Religious Studies

 Track 2: Religious Thought

 The guidelines for each track are meant to ensure that students are well-prepared to produce high-quality academic work in their chosen areas of specialization while also remaining fully engaged in the broader trends in the study of religion most relevant to their work.
 Each track is guided by a group of faculty that includes, among others, members of the Department of Religion and the School of Theology.
 For more information on each of these tracks and the requirements for the MA in Religious Studies, see the Graduate Division of Religious Studies page.
 Students entering the MA program will have majored in religious studies (or a related discipline) or otherwise show transcript evidence of advanced coursework in a single religious tradition and introductory coursework in multiple religious traditions.

-In addition to any prerequisites required upon admission, 32 semester hours (normally eight 4-hour semester courses) are required as a minimum for the Master of Arts.
-Additional courses may be required at the discretion of the advisor and the Director.
-All students in the division must successfully complete two 4-credit courses in Approaches to Religious Studies.
-These courses are in most cases selected from the following:
+In addition to any prerequisites required upon admission, eight 4-credit courses (32 credits) are normally required as a minimum for the Master of Arts.
+Additional courses may be required at the discretion of the advisor and the director.
+All students in the division must successfully complete two of the following three 4-credit courses in approaches to religious studies:

-- GRS RB 795 Humanities Approaches to Religion
+- GRS RN 795: Humanities Approaches to Religion

 Comprehensive Examination or Thesis

 After fulfilling course requirements, an MA candidate must write and defend a thesis or pass a comprehensive examination in the student’s area of specialization.
-The contours of the exam or thesis are determined in the first case by the student’s advisor, in consultation with related faculty, and with the approval of the Director of Graduate Study.
+The contours of the exam or thesis are determined in the first case by the student’s advisor, in consultation with related faculty, and with the approval of the director of the Graduate Division of Religious Studies.